 Children will participate in facilitated play time.
 Children are guided to learn appropriate social skills including turn-taking, sharing, cooperation, problem-solving skills and organization and how to participate as positive peer group members.

 The children have opportunities using play to participate in areas such as the block center or dramatic play center.
 The block center offers many opportunities for learning through play!
 Vocabulary and language are developed and expanded.
-Children will be able to learn and practice many math skills such as number concept, patterns, relationships, beginning geometry by developing spatial relationships and measurement.
-When children engage in the dramatic play center they learn how to negotiate roles, agree on topics and cooperate with each other.
-These social skills are also practiced during snack time.
+Children will be able to learn and practice many math skills such as number concepts, patterns, relationships, beginning geometry by developing spatial relationships and measurement.
+When children engage in dramatic play centers, they learn how to negotiate roles, agree on topics, and cooperate with each other.
+Social skills are also practiced during snack time.
 These are social skills they will utilize throughout their lives.

-Children will develop large motor skills by playing outside and develop, muscle, strength, coordination, balance, social and communication skills when they use the play structure or other play equipment such as bean bags, balls and scooters.
+Children will develop motor skills by playing outside and develop muscle strength, coordination, balance, social and communication skills when they use the play structure or other play equipment such as bean bags, balls and scooters.

-If you suspect that your child has some developmental delays the Maricopa Unified School District offers free developmental screenings for children ages 2 years 9 months up to the age of 5 years’ old who reside within the school district boundaries.
-These delays may be in communication and language, concept development, behavior, physical development vision or hearing.
-After your child is screened, the assessment team may recommend additional diagnostic evaluations to determine if our child requires special education which cannot be provided in the typical preschool program.
+If you suspect that your child has some developmental delays, Maricopa Unified School District offers free developmental screenings for children ages 2 years 9 months up to the age of 5 years old who reside within district boundaries.
+These delays may be in communication and language, concept development, behavior, physical development, vision or hearing.
+After your child is screened, the assessment team may recommend additional diagnostic evaluations to determine if your child requires special education which cannot be provided in the typical preschool program.